 Fear not, as this is a temporary natural occurrence that does not cause damage to your concrete tile roof.
 While you can opt to have your roofscape cleaned or resealed by an experienced, trained professional, the best solution is to allow the process of efflorescing to finish to avoid trapping any remaining salts under the sealer.

-If you have any questions or concerns regarding your concrete tile roof, please contact your local Eagle Account Representative, or refer to the Tile Roofing Institute’s technical brief on efflorescence.
+If you have any questions or concerns regarding your concrete tile roof, please contact your local Eagle Account Representative, or refer to the Tile Roofing Industry Alliance’s technical brief on efflorescence.